mikegainey/adventure-game/README.md

 # adventure-game
-From the Raspberry PI online course: Object-oriented Programming in Python: Create Your Own Adventure Game
+From the Raspberry PI online course: Object-oriented Programming in Python: Create Your Own Adventure Game This was written using Python 3.6.3.
+Python 3.6 or better is required because f-strings are used.

 So far, this is just my exploration of how to write an adventure game.
 There is no objective or way to win.
 More than trying to make a fun game, I'm exploring how to organize my code in a nice way.
 So far, the code is way too messy for me to feel good about it